28th Annual River Symposium | October 27th & 28th 2021

 George Kourounis is a renowned global adventurer, storm chaser, explorer and television presenter.
 Based in Toronto, his efforts to document nature’s worst weather conditions have taken him all over the globe, into places most normal people are fleeing from.
 Whether it’s a tornado outbreak in Kansas, a monster hurricane in the Gulf of Mexico, forest fires in British Columbia, or even an erupting volcano, he’s usually in the middle of the action with his camera rolling.
 His efforts have been seen around the world on the Discovery Channel, National Geographic Explorer, BBC-TV, CNN and of course, his own adventure TV program Angry Planet which has been broadcast in over 100 countries.
 The program airs on OLN, City TV, The Travel Channel, The Weather Channel, Halogen TV & others.

-Registration for both the Community Day and Science Day will be free this year.
+Registration for both the Community Day and Science Day was free this year.

 A BIG thank you to our sponsors for making this possible.

 Mary Ann Perron

 Georgia Bock, Co-Chair